Spantree/okmercury/README.md

 ## Disclaimer

-This project is in now way affiliated with OKCupid or its parent company, Humor Rainbow Inc. The likeness to the "OKCupid" name and borrowed design elements from the OKCupid site are entirely tongue-in-cheek.
+This project is not affiliated with OKCupid or its parent company, Humor Rainbow Inc, or its grandparent company Match.com in any way.
+The likeness to the "OKCupid" name and borrowed design elements from the OKCupid site are entirely tongue-in-cheek.

 ## Copyright and license